Russia's RUSAL says has no offer for Norilsk stake

 RUSAL remains hobbled by debt as a further round of sector consolidation is being kicked off by Glencore's (GLEN.L) proposed $37 billion merger with Xstrata XTA.L.
 Glencore has a minority stake in RUSAL and markets a large share of its output.

-Deripaska said in March RUSAL concluded a long-term aluminum contract with Glencore at the end of 2011.
+Deripaska said in March RUSAL concluded a long-term aluminium contract with Glencore at the end of 2011.

 RUSAL expects to sell 30 percent of exported metal through Glencore this year, or about 1.4 million tonnes, the source said earlier.